-- 1. Use one (1) for each participant. - 2.
-Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points. - 3.
+- 2. Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points. - 3.
 Each judge should total ALL POINTS before passing the SHEETS in, if possible - 4.
 The TABULATOR or a designated brother should re-check the COUNT of total points for accuracy. - 5.
 The maximum NUMBER OF POINTS in the chart below which a participant may receive CANNOT exceed 50 and a participant may NOT receive less than 10 points. - 6.
 ALL RATING SCALE sheets MUST remain with the Local or District Talent Hunt Chairman. - 7.
 Copy of score must be provided to become winner.

-Chapter
+•

 Contestant

-Instrument
+Title of Selection

-Composition Composer
+Composer

 Poor (1) Fair (2) Good (3) Excellent (4) Superior (5) Total Points

-TONE

-INTONATION
+PEDAL TECHNIQUE

+EXPRESSION

+CLARITY

 INTERPRETATION

 TECHNIQUE

 RHYTHM

 DYNAMICS

 DEGREE OF DIFFICULTY

-MUSICAL EFFECT (ARTISTRY, FLUENCY)

 STAGE PRESENCE

 MEMORIZATION

-TOTAL NO. OF POINTS FROM LAST COLUMN ADJUDICATOR\\\\\
+TOTAL NO. OF POINTS FRO OM LAST COLUM N ADJUDICATOR

+PEDAL TECHNIQUE 'EDAL TECHNIQUE RHYTHM

+EXPRESSION EXPRESSION DYNAMICS

+CLARITY CLARITY DEGREE OF DIFFICULTY

+INTERPRETATION INTERPRETATION STAGE PRESENCE

+rechnique MEMORIZATION